Dan Skipper: Dallas Cowboys

-Skipper was signed as an undrafted free agent by the Cowboys after the 2017 NFL draft on May 16.
+Skipper was signed as an undrafted free agent by the Cowboys after the 2017 NFL draft on May 16, 2017.
 Throughout training camp, he competed for a roster spot against Emmett Cleary, Clay DeBord, Ruben Carter, and Kadeem Edwards.
-On September 2, 2017, he was waived by the Cowboys and was signed to the practice squad the next day.
-He was released on September 20, 2017.
+On September 2, he was waived by the Cowboys and was re-signed to the team's practice squad the next day.
+Skipper was released by Dallas on September 20.

 Detroit Lions (first stint)

 On September 25, 2017, Skipper was signed to the Detroit Lions' practice squad.
 He was promoted to the active roster on October 26.
 On October 31, Skipper was waived in order for the Lions to sign Don Barclay and was re-signed to the practice squad.
 He signed a reserve/future contract with the Lions on January 1, 2018.

 On September 1, 2018, Skipper was waived by the Lions and re-signed to the practice squad the next day.
 He was released on September 5.